DevExpress/devextreme-documentation/api-reference/50 Common/utils/pdfExporter/exportGantt(options).md

 This method requires the <a href="https://github.com/MrRio/jsPDF" target="_blank">jsPDF</a> v2.3.1+ library to export data and the <a href="https://github.com/simonbengtsson/jsPDF-AutoTable" target="_blank">jsPDF-AutoTable</a> plugin to create tables in exported files.

 You can call the **exportGantt** method at any point in your application.

+Warning: You need to perform *extra steps* to generate PDFs with non-ASCII characters.
+See the [PDF Export guide](/concepts/80%20Troubleshooting/15%20PDF%20Export/00%20PDF%20Export.md '/Documentation/Concepts/Troubleshooting/PDF_Export') for more information.

 In the example below, this method is called in a standalone toolbar item's [onClick](/api-reference/10%20UI%20Components/dxButton/1%20Configuration/onClick.md '/Documentation/ApiReference/UI_Components/dxButton/Configuration/#onClick') event handler:

 ---
 ##### jQuery